SteeltoeOSS/Documentation/api/v4/management/refresh.md

 This endpoint returns an array of keys obtained from `IConfiguration`.

-The response always returns as JSON:
+The response is always returned as JSON:

 ```json
 [